Israel • February 4 – 16, 2018

 Academic Credit/Cost per Credit/Institution

-Dig participants will stay in single or double rooms in the nearby Aviv Hotel located along the seaside promenade of Tiberias.
-All rooms have private path, TV, air-conditioning and balcony.
-Single or double rooms are available, as are camping options.
+Dig participants will stay in single to triple rooms in the nearby Aviv Hotel located along the seaside promenade of Tiberias.
+All rooms have private bath, TV, air-conditioning and balcony.
+There are also accommodations at the Youth Hostel next door, including dorms up to eight beds a room.

 Open for tours